MetadataConsulting/registry/README.md

 ```

 ## Initializing the Database _(optional)_
-Put your MySQL dump file inside the `data` folder of this repository if you want to preload the Metadata Registry with existing data
+Put your MySQL dump file inside the `data` folder of this repository if you want to preload the Metadata Registry with existing data.
+If you preload the database you need to reindex the search engine by running _Reindex Catalogue_ action from the admin menu (cog).